Quick Start Guide

 Q: Will this create duplicate tickets?

-A: No, Alert Bridge tracks alerts and updates the same ticket if an alert fires multiple times.
+A: No, Cynteo Alert Bridge tracks alerts and updates the same ticket if an alert fires multiple times.

 Q: What happens if an alert fires then resolves then fires again?